 Since inception, BARI has been successfully contributing to national agricultural production by evolving technologies that are suitable for the country's climate and appropriate for the farmer's conditions.
+BARI has so far developed a total of 712 technologies of which 333 are crop varieties.
+The improved crop varieties are given in Table 1.

-Important varieties/hybrids released by BARI : a) Wheat - Shatabdi, b) Maize - Hybrid-9, c) BARI Mungbean-6, d) BARI Piaz-5
+Important varieties/hybrids released by BARI: a) Wheat - Shatabdi, b) Maize - Hybrid-9, c) BARI Mungbean-6, d) BARI Piaz-5